ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This work presents ARCSnake V2, an amphibious, screw-propelled snake-like robot designed for robust locomotion across hard ground, granular media, and aquatic environments.
+This work presents ARCSnake V2, a screw-propelled, water-sealed adaptation of ARCSnake V1 with amphibious capabilities for aquatic environments.
 By integrating screw-based propulsion with hyper-redundant joint actuation and a modular, waterproofed architecture, ARCSnake V2 demonstrates effective multi-domain mobility.
-Experimental results validate its mechanical efficiency, force regulation capabilities, and precise maneuverability in both terrestrial and submerged conditions.
-ARCSnake was also deployed in a water tank as seen in Fig. \ref{fig:cover_figure} and Fig. \ref{fig:swimmin}, showcasing its effectiveness in water.
-Another field test was completed with the head, where the claw grasped aquatic specimen and trash from the bottom of the tank, seen in Fig. \ref{fig:snake_head}.
+Experimental results validate its mechanical efficiency, force regulation capabilities, and precise maneuverability in submerged conditions.
+ARCSnake was deployed in a water tank as seen in Fig. \ref{fig:cover_figure}, showcasing its effectiveness in water.
+Another field test was completed with the head, where the claw grasped aquatic specimens and trash from the bottom of the tank, seen in Fig. \ref{fig:snake_head}.

 The platform’s novel combination of serially linked screw drive segments, cable-driven universal joints, and adaptive buoyancy control enables a diverse set of locomotion modes, supporting its use in unstructured and hazardous environments.
 These capabilities position ARCSnake V2 as a versatile platform for tasks ranging from sample collection and underwater trash removal to pipe inspection and search-and-rescue missions.
 For instance, the robot can be deployed to grasp objects on a riverbed with its claw and then use its buoyancy system for retrieval on the surface.
 Similarly, it can wrap around pipes for inspection while minimizing disruption to surrounding wildlife, and its screw-based propulsion is inherently non-damaging to most surfaces while being less prone to debris entanglement than traditional propeller-driven systems.